Welcome to Meerkat Class Page

 PE

-Our PE days are Tuesday and Thursday.
+Our PE days are Wednesday and Friday.
 Please make sure your child is wearing the appropriate PE kit on these days and long hair is tied back.

 If your child wears earrings, please make sure they are removed on these days.